rohe/oidctest/docs/OIDCtesting/RPlibtest/index.rst

 :Release: |release|
 :Date: |today|

-Before you can do any RP testing, you'll need to install oidctest.
+Before you can do any RP library testing, you'll need to install oidctest.
 If you have not done it yet, read the :ref:`install`

 .. toctree::